coding-boot-camp/friendly-parakeet/README.md

 THEN I confirm whether or not to include lowercase✔️, uppercase✔️, numeric✔️, and/or special characters✔️

-WHEN I answer each prompt
+WHEN I answer each prompt✔️

-THEN my input should be validated and at least one character type should be selected
+THEN my input should be validated and at least one character type should be selected✔️

-WHEN all prompts are answered
+WHEN all prompts are answered✔️

 THEN a password is generated that matches the selected criteria